Fort Bliss (film): Casting

 In October 2011 Michelle Monaghan was added to the cast to play the lead character.
 On April 5, 2012 Ron Livingston signed on to star opposite Monaghan.

 Filming

-The filming of the drama Fort Bliss began in September 2012 in Los Angeles, filming later moved to Fort Bliss in El Paso, Texas.
+Filming began in September 2012 in Los Angeles and later moved to Fort Bliss in El Paso, Texas.

 Premiere

-Fort Bliss premiered on September 11, 2014 at the DGA Theater in Los Angeles, CA. The premiere was hosted by the organization Veterans in Film and Television.
+Fort Bliss premiered on September 11, 2014 at the DGA Theater in Los Angeles.
+The premiere was hosted by the organization Veterans in Film and Television.

 Reception

 On Rotten Tomatoes, the film holds an approval rating of 75% based on 16 reviews, with an average rating of 6.6/10.
-On Metacritic, the film has a weighted average score of 68 out of 100 based on 13 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 68 out of 100 based on 13 critics, indicating "generally favorable" reviews.